mlavi/kastendevhub/_drafts/ChangedBlockTracking.md

 ## Stateful Kubernetes Workloads and Storage

-[Kubernetes just celebrated it's tenth birthday](https://www.cncf.io/blog/2024/06/07/kubernetes-is-ten-years-old/) and stateful workloads are normal today, but when Kubernetes released `StatefulSets` in 2018, it took time for [cloud native storage to follow and accelerate over the latter half of Kubernetes life](https://www.veeam.com/blog/stateful-vs-stateless-kubernetes.html).
+[Kubernetes recently celebrated it's tenth birthday](https://www.cncf.io/blog/2024/06/07/kubernetes-is-ten-years-old/) and stateful workloads are normal today, but when Kubernetes released `StatefulSets` in 2018, it took time for [cloud native storage to follow and accelerate over the latter half of Kubernetes life](https://www.veeam.com/blog/stateful-vs-stateless-kubernetes.html).
 The Container Storage Interface (CSI), version 1.0 was also adopted in 2018 with [Kubernetes 1.13](https://kubernetes.io/blog/2018/12/03/kubernetes-1-13-release-announcement/).

 CSI provides a uniform Application Programmer Inferface (API) for different storage providers.
 CSI is an independent consortium that publishes industry-wide specifications and storage vendors create CSI drivers, which are installed onto Kubernetes clusters.
 All  proprietary, "in-tree" storage drivers in the Kubernetes code base are in process of removal or have been removed in favor of CSI.
 Fun fact: CSI is adopted by other cloud native platforms, such as Cloud Foundry, Apache Mesos, and Hashicorp Nomad!